DeepAI-Research/CogVideo/sat/README.md

 Each txt file should have the same name as its corresponding video file and contain the labels for that video.
 Each video should have a one-to-one correspondence with a label.
 Typically, a video should not have multiple labels.

-For style fine-tuning, please prepare at least 50 videos and labels with similar styles to facilitate fitting.

 ### Modifying the Configuration File

-We support both `Lora` and `full-parameter fine-tuning` methods.
-Please note that both fine-tuning methods only apply to the `transformer` part.
-The `VAE part` is not modified. `T5` is only used as an Encoder.

 the `configs/cogvideox_2b_sft.yaml` (for full fine-tuning) as follows.